Contents

 cases and optimistic in some other cases.

-MAST 1.5.0.1 is now available.
-The main elements introduced by this
+Oct 2014: MAST 1.5.0.1 is now available.
+The main

-version with respect to MAST 1.5.0.0 are:
+elements introduced by this version with respect to MAST 1.5.0.0

-Added a new version of the gmast.bat script for Windows,
+- Added a new version of the gmast.bat script for Windows,

 with better support for different Windows versions.

-MAST 1.5.0.0 is now available.
-The main elements introduced by this
+Jul 2014: MAST 1.5.0.0 is now available.
+The main

-version with respect to MAST 1.4.2.0 are:
+elements introduced by this version with respect to MAST 1.4.2.0

-fork (multicast) and merge (concentrator) event handlers,
+(barrier), fork (multicast) and merge (concentrator) event

-restricted to single input event transactions.
+handlers, restricted to single input event transactions.

-New Restrictions:
+- New Restrictions:

-Restricted_Multipath_Transactions which implies no branch
+- Restricted_Multipath_Transactions which implies no

-single external event in each transaction.
-Multipath
+only one single external event in each transaction.

-transactions following this new restriction are only
+Multipath transactions following this new restriction

-supported under the holistic analysis technique, which is
+are only supported under the holistic analysis

-the most pessimistic for distributed systems.
-Suport
+technique, which is the most pessimistic for distributed

-since it requires developing new theory.
+as future work, since it requires developing new theory.

-For a more detailed description of the changes introduced please
+For a more detailed description of the changes introduced

-see mast-status.txt.
+please see mast-status.txt.

-Goto the downloading section.
+Go to the downloading section.

 MAST model

-At the heart of the MAST tool suite lies the MAST model, which
+At the heart of the MAST tool suite lies the MAST model,

-first version of this model (MAST-1) is the one used by the
+application.
+The first version of this model (MAST-1) is the

-schedulability analysis tools.
-We are currently evolving into
+one used by the schedulability analysis tools.
+We are

-MAST-2, the second version of our model.
-In this section we
+currently evolving into MAST-2, the second version of our

-describe some important characteristics of both models.
+characteristics of both models.

 MAST-1

-The model is similar to the one defined in the MARTE UML
+- The model is similar to the one defined in the MARTE UML

 profile for embedded real-time systems.

-MAST allows modeling both single-processor and complex
+- MAST allows modeling both single-processor and complex

 distributed systems.

-views, to ease composition of models and systems:
+several views, to ease composition of models and systems:

-Platform view, including processors, networks and their
+- Platform view, including processors, networks and

-schedulers
+their schedulers

-Concurrent architecture view, including threads and message
+- Concurrent architecture view, including threads and

-streams
+message streams

-Operations view, including the software modules and
+- Operations view, including the software modules and

 messages sent through the networks

-Shared resources view, including mutual exclusion synchronization
+- Shared resources view, including mutual exclusion

-Transactions view, each transaction being an end-to-end
+- Transactions view, each transaction being an

-flow with workload events, steps involving the execution of
+end-to-end flow with workload events, steps involving

-operations by threads or message transmissions, events
+the execution of operations by threads or message

-flow, and timing requirements
+specify the execution flow, and timing requirements

-This separation into different views makes the MAST model
+This separation into different views makes the MAST

-ideal for analyzing real-time systems that have been
+model ideal for analyzing real-time systems that have been

 designed using UML/MARTE or similar design tools.

-This independence among the various elements of the model
+This independence among the various elements of the

-partial models developed independently.
+of partial models developed independently.

-The system model is independent of the actual analysis
+- The system model is independent of the actual analysis

 techniques.

-priorities or dynamic priorities with earliest deadline first
+fixed priorities or dynamic priorities with earliest

-(EDF) policy.
-Within the fixed-priority schedulers different
+deadline first (EDF) policy.
+Within the fixed-priority

-kinds of policies may be applied:
+schedulers different kinds of policies may be applied:

 - Interrupt service routines